GoaFan77/Enhanced4XModRepo/Readme.txt

 		- Advent's Shockwave of Ascension capitalship upgrade no longer disables engines.
 Duration reduced from 45s to 15s.
 		- Duration of the Transcencia Starbase's Mass Disorientation reduced from 45s to 30s.
 		- Advent Resource Focus starting bonus reduced from 33% to 15%.
 Resource Focus upgrade bonus reduced from 11.11% per level to 10% per level, for a total max of 35%.
+		- Advent Deliverance Engine superweapon now cannot reapply the 10% allegiance debuff to an enemy planet unless all prior effects of the ability have expired.
 		- Fixed a bug where Logistic and Planet Health upgrades were cheaper than intended.
 		- Removed the 25% max population buff from Planetary Organic AI.
 Now gives 25% cheaper, 50% faster Population upgrades instead.
 		- Added a 50% Planet Upgrade Rate buff to any artifact that lowered their cost previously.